Diodorm/SeniorDesign/README.md

 3. Download and install, following the instructions given.

 <b>* CocoaPods & NMSSH (https://guides.cocoapods.org/using/getting-started.html)</b>
-1. Open terminal, and type: sudo gem install cocoapods
+1. Open terminal, and type: <i>sudo gem install cocoapods</i>
 2. Pull the NMSSH git from: https://github.com/NMSSH/NMSSH and save it on a location on your Mac
-2. In terminal, cd to Project Folder, and type: pod init
+2. In terminal, cd to Project Folder, and type: <i>pod init</i>
 3. A Podfile file should have been created in the project folder.
 Open it using any text editor
-4. Inside Podfile, include this line: pod ’NMSSH’ , and save
+4. Inside Podfile, include this line: <i>pod ’NMSSH’ after # Pods for DogKeyboardApp, and save the file once you're done</i>
-5. Go back to terminal, and type: pod install
+5. Go back to terminal, and type: <i>pod install</i>

 <b>* Viewing the Source Code on XCode</b>
 1. Launch XCode